Searchresults

 Assessing a written or oral assignment is not always a straightforward matter.
 A student’s final mark depends on and takes into account various criteria.
 Assessors must take care to:

-have a clear overview of the assessment criteria; decide beforehand how these criteria will count towards … Read more -
+have a clear overview of the assessment criteria; decide beforehand how these … Read more -

 Read more -